-If you are ready to give the shampoos a rest, try co-washing or cleansing conditioner.
+If you are ready to give the shampoos a rest, try co-washing or using a cleansing conditioner.
 By adding a co-wash to your regimen this winter, you can help combat dryness.
 A co-wash is milder than shampoo and it provides conditioning properties.
-Try one out in-between your wash sessions.
+Try one out in between your wash sessions.
 I recommend EDENBodyworks Coconut Shea Cleansing Cowash.

 Deep condition often

 For naturals who don’t deep condition often, now is the time to plan ahead to deep condition at least once a week.
 Deep conditioning really helps combat dry hair.
 I actually love deep conditioning and I am somewhat obsessed.
 If you really want to get the best out of your deep conditioning session, deep condition with heat or steam.
 Thank me later.

 Pre-poo your hair

 I love to pre-poo my hair during the winter.
 Doing a pre-poo treatment can really help with your washing process.
 During the winter months it is really important, because if you pre-poo it can lessen moisture loss before the shampoo process.
 To pre-poo, just apply your favorite oil, leave it on for about 15 minutes, and then wash it out when you begin to wash your hair.
 This will help prevent moisture depletion until the next wash day.

 If you are not already doing this, shame on you.
 I have had a steamer for as long as I can remember and it is my favorite hair tool.
 Steaming your hair helps to add moisture and elasticity to the hair, which is especially needed during winter.
 If you do not have a steamer, you can create a DIY steamer by using plastic caps and sitting under a hooded dryer for 15 minutes.